A Transistor Operations Model for Deep Learning Energy Consumption Scaling Law: Abstract

 \section{Abstract}

 Deep Learning (DL) has transformed the automation of a wide range of industries and finds increasing ubiquity in society.
-The increasing complexity of DL models and its widespread adoption has led to the energy consumption doubling every 3-4 months.
-Currently, the relationship between DL model configuration and energy consumption is not well established.
-Current FLOPs and MACs based methods only consider the linear operations.
-In this paper, we develop a bottom-level Transistor Operations (TOs) method to expose the role of activation functions and neural network structure in energy consumption scaling with DL model configuration.
-TOs allows us uncovers the role played by non-linear operations (e.g. division/root operations performed by activation functions and batch normalisation).
-As such, our proposed TOs model provides developers with a hardware-agnostic index for how energy consumption scales with model settings.
-To validate our work, we analyse the TOs energy scaling of a feed-forward DNN model set and achieve a 98.2\% - 99.97\% precision in estimating its energy consumption.
-We believe this work can be extended to any DL model.
+The high complexity of DL models and its widespread adoption has led to global energy consumption doubling every 3-4 months.
+Currently, the relationship between the DL model configuration and energy consumption is not well established.
+At a general computational energy model level, there is both strong dependency to both the hardware architecture (e.g. generic processors with different configuration of inner components- CPU and GPU, programmable integrated circuits - FPGA), as well as different interacting energy consumption aspects (e.g., data movement, calculation, control).
+At the DL model level, we need to translate non-linear activation functions and its interaction with data into calculation tasks.
+Current methods mainly linearize nonlinear DL models to approximate its theoretical FLOPs and MACs as a proxy for energy consumption.
+Yet, this is inaccurate (est. 93\% accuracy) due to the highly nonlinear nature of many convolutional neural networks (CNNs) for example.

+In this paper, we develop a bottom-level Transistor Operations (TOs) method to expose the role of non-linear activation functions and neural network structure in energy consumption.
+We translate a range of feedforward and CNN models into ALU calculation tasks and then TO steps.
+This is then statistically linked to real energy consumption values via a regression model for different hardware configurations and data sets.
+We show that our proposed TOs method can achieve a 93.61\% - 99.51\% precision in predicting its energy consumption.

+\begin{IEEEImpStatement} Machine learning is one of the fastest growth areas for computational resources (300,000x from 2012 to 2018, doubling every 3-4 months).
+Data centres are predicted to dominate over 20\% of global energy consumption by 2030.
+What is important is to understand the relationship between the deep neural network (DNN) model and energy consumption, even if it co-varies with hardware.
+In this paper, we develop a bottom-up Transistor Operations (TOs) method to expose the role of both (1) non-linear activation functions and (2) DNN structure in energy consumption.
+We show that our proposed TOs method can achieve a 93.61\% - 99.51\% precision in estimating energy consumption.
+The method can help developers predict energy consumption before training to 93.61\% - 99.51\% precision and trade-off model performance with sustainability. \end{IEEEImpStatement}